xymon-monitoring/problem-solving/README.md

 - Help **focus on the main, most blocking problems**
   - Order by priority or importance
 - Have a tracking tool
-  - Who take care ?
+  - Who is taking care ?
   - What is the status ?

 ### How